 According to Dr. Piquet,

-Dr. Piquet also said that some people with frontotemporal dementia will eat food off others plates and, sometimes, even eat inedible objects.''The more pronounced their eating problem, the more severe the shrinkage in the back section of the hypothalamus.''
+Dr. Piquet also said that some people with frontotemporal dementia will eat food off others plates and, sometimes, even eat inedible objects.

 While Dr. Piquet’s research focused on frontotemporal dementia, it is easy to extrapolate to other dementias, including Alzheimer’s disease, which may also cause brain shrinkage in this hunger control area of the brain.